Culture of Alberta

 The culture of Alberta refers to the art, customs, and traditions of the people of Alberta.
-Alberta entered into Confederation in 1905, placing her in a tie with Saskatchewan as the country's second youngest province.
-Despite her short history, the province possesses a rich culture.
+Alberta entered into Confederation in 1905, placing it in a tie with Saskatchewan as the country's second youngest province.
+Despite its short history, the province possesses a rich culture.
 The vastness of the land and variation of geography — which includes mountains, foothills, grassland, parkland, forest, and rockland — have served as important sources of creative inspiration across all art forms.
 Alberta's primary industries of farming, ranching, and petroleum also play a major part in the province's culture and identity.